M-Nivetha7/m-nivetha7/README.md

 ## 💡 What Defines Me

-I am a builder who learns continuously.
-I like taking up hackathons, competitive projects, and research driven initiatives that push me beyond comfort zones.
-Leadership, consistency, and ownership guide my values in technology.
-I believe every experience helps me grow, whether it involves developing frameworks from scratch, preparing datasets, deploying AI models on the cloud, or collaborating closely with teammates to deliver on time.

-I always seek to challenge myself with new tools and problem statements.
-I love participating in hackathons, ideathons, and tech events that help me meet diverse minds and explore different ways to solve a problem.
-Every event has transformed me into a stronger version of myself with perseverance and readiness to face the future in AI innovation.
+I am a builder who thrives on continuous learning and tackling challenging projects, hackathons, and research initiatives.
+I value ownership, consistency, and collaboration, and enjoy developing frameworks, preparing datasets, deploying AI models, and working closely with teams.
+Every experience strengthens me, and I seek opportunities that push me to explore new tools, solve problems creatively, and grow in AI innovation.
 ---

 ## 🚀 Technical Interests